 Ingredient Notes

-*Amaro Nonino (also known as Amaro Nonino Quintessentia) is a specific type of Italian liqueur that is based on aged grappa.
-There are several Amaros available, and they are typically named after the family that created them.
+• *Amaro Nonino (also known as Amaro Nonino Quintessentia) is a specific type of Italian liqueur that is made with herbs, spices, and botanicals.
+There are several Amari available, and they are typically named after the family that created them.
 Amaro Nonino dates back to the Nonino family from the 1930s, and is a uniquely bittersweet Amaro with caramel, citrus, and herbal notes.
-Amaro can be very different from one another, so I do not recommend substituting Amaro Nonino with any other Amaro for this recipe.
+Amaro can be very different from one another, and Amaro Nonino is very specific to the Paper Plane recipe.
+I have substitutions below if you can’t find it!
+Just know that the flavor will differ slightly.

-If you arenโt familiar with Amaro, this is a great opportunity to try it out!
-Amaro reminds me a bit of really good sweet vermouth: itโs very complex, a touch better, a little fruity, and so delicious.
-There are SO MANY different versions, so itโs really cool to try a few different ones separately from this drink.
+If you aren’t familiar with Amaro, this is a great opportunity to try it out!
+Amaro reminds me a bit of really good sweet vermouth: it’s very complex, a touch bitter, a little fruity, and so delicious.
+There are SO MANY different versions, so it’s really cool to try a few different ones separately from this drink.

 Paper Plane Cocktail Variations: